ortizfer/Software-2016-2017/README.md

 Code for Proteus 2.0 Missions

 """
+17- Carlos J. Figueroa 01/03/2017 7:04pm
+Added a submersion check at Movement.py, used as part of diagnostics in HealthTest.py

 16- Carlos J. Figueroa 01/03/2017 6:48pm
 Modified the HealthTest.py IMU and PSENSE diagnostics.
 Added at SerialCom.py write methods for IMU and PSENSE.